\\\ Pets In Winter

-One way can be providing your good quality unwanted duvets, blankets and towels which are used daily by the pet charities to help keep strays warm and dry.
+One way can be providing your good quality unwanted duvets, blankets, and towels which are used daily by the smaller local pet shelters and charities to help keep strays warm and dry.

 If you have some then checking out your local pet charity by a ‘google’ or ‘yell’ search will provide you with details.
 You’ll need to give them a call or drop a message before turning up with supplies.

-You can also advertise on the free platforms with a local listing to give away to a pet owner in need.
+You can also advertise on the free social media platforms with a local listing to give away to a pet owner in need.